Rasic2/gvasp/docs/source/functions/movie/ts/dimer.rst

    :maxdepth: 2
    :caption: Contents:

-One can use :program:`QVasp` to visualize the optimization trajectory in TS-search process (currently is **dimer**), only need run the command below:
+One can use :program:`GVasp` to visualize the optimization trajectory in TS-search process (currently is **dimer**), only need run the command below:

 .. code-block:: bash

-    QVasp movie dimer
+    gvasp movie dimer

 and the :file:`movie.arc` will output in the workdir.